 As the newly elected President of the Professional Association of Midwives in Nepal, I am honored to work with all MIDSON members and stakeholders during my tenure.
 I would like to recognize the leadership of the immediate past president and last year’s board.

 On behalf of MIDSON, I would like to thank you for visiting our website.
 Before anything else, I would like to share a brief history of our journey towards the development of midwifery in Nepal.
 In 2010, a group of 11 nurses working in nine different organizations, including academic institutions, clinical and development sectors, who were passionate about maternity care, women’s health and development, and gender equality, came together to establish a professional association of midwives, even though we did not have professional midwives back then.

-In the last 12 years we have some significant progress to share in midwifery in Nepal.
-As of now we have 28 professional midwives registered in our regulatory body and 132 more have been currently studying Bachelor of Midwifery education programme in four different academic institutions of Nepal.
-The first batch of midwifery education intake started in 2016 followed by 2017, 2019 and 2021 in National Academy of Medical Sciences, Karnlai Academy of Medical Sciences, and B.P.
+In the last 13 years, we have made significant progress in midwifery in Nepal.
+Currently, we have 51 professional midwives registered in our regulatory body, the Nepal Nursing Council (NNC), and around 200 students enrolled in the Bachelor of Midwifery education program in five different academic institutions in Nepal.
+The first batch of midwifery education intake started in 2016, followed by 2017, 2019, and 2021 in National Academy of Medical Sciences, Kathmandu University, Karnali Academy of Medical Sciences, B.P.
 Koirala Institute of Health Sciences, and Patan Academy of Health Science.

 Midwifery Society of Nepal